music-suite/music-suite/docs/src/User-Guide.md

 # Meta-information

-TODO rename meta to "global"?.
 Meta-information is global, rather than attached to a specific part.
 It is *defined at every point in the score with explicit change points (per type)* and always has a sensible default value (e.g. one (Reactive m) per type).
 All meta types are monoidal.
 Examples: key signature, time signature.

 For the most part *logical/semantic/sounding* information is not meta (exception: tempo).